A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Board minutes

-• Performance evaluation form
+• Performance evaluation forms (filled in)

 • Interviews with HR

-• Interviews with board,
+• Interviews with board, CEO/managing director

 Evidence to provide